dlgd/ble_gateway/docs/TROUBLESHOOTING.md

 ---

-### Error: "AWS_ERROR_INVALID_ARGUMENT: An invalid argument was passed to a function"
+### Error: MQTT Connection Issues (TLS/Certificate errors)

-**Problem**: Certificate files are missing, empty, or invalid.
+**Problem**: Certificate files are missing, empty, or invalid (when using TLS).

-**What this means**: The AWS IoT SDK cannot read your certificate files.
+**What this means**: The MQTT client cannot read your certificate files or connect to the broker.
 This happens when:
 - Certificate file paths in `config.json` are incorrect
 - Certificate files don't exist at the specified paths
 - Certificate files exist but are empty (0 bytes)
-- You're using placeholder/test certificates instead of real AWS IoT certificates

-**Solution**:
+- Broker address or port is incorrect
+- Network connectivity issues

+**Solution for Certificate-based Authentication (TLS)**:

 **Step 1**: Check if your certificates exist and are valid:
 ```bash